small-tech/sote/README.md

 If that’s something like [Helix Editor](https://helix-editor.com), you can use multiple cursors, etc., to manipulate it and copy it into the system clipboard (<kbd>space</kbd><kbd>y</kbd> in Helix) to use in future commands.

+⚠️  Sote re-runs the last command in order to get the output __so don’t use it after a command that has side-effects__.

+💡 Terminals/shells [could provide much better support for this use case](https://github.com/fish-shell/fish-shell/issues/2644).
+Given how obsessed some folks are about never touching the mouse, I’m quite suprised it hasn’t happened yet.

 ## Install

 Install using [Fisher](https://github.com/jorgebucaran/fisher):